 RESEARCH & MENTORSHIP

 Mentorship, Research, and Special Topics classes are not open to incoming juniors during the fall semester but may be available to juniors in the spring semester.
-Interested students should check with their counselor in the late fall.
+Interested students should check with their counselor prior to the semester they’d like to enroll, and attend relevant interest meetings.

 The research course introduces the student to the methodologies employed in research.
 Extensive out-of-class work is required for successful completion of this course.
 It is expected that the research performed by the student will lead